 In G.I.
 Joe, assignment to Toxo-Viper duty in Cobra is a punishment for poor performance.
-Since Toxo-Vipers work with hazardous materials and the suits aren't airtight as a cost-saving measure, anyone who receives the punishment is unlikely to slack off or screw up again.
+Since Toxo-Vipers work with hazardous materials and the suits aren't airtight as a cost-saving measure (earning them the nickname "Leaky Suit Brigade"), anyone who receives the punishment is unlikely to slack off or screw up again.

 Also, dropouts from the normal Viper program are sent to the desert as Desert Scorpions.
 Desert Scorpions who mess up are naturally put on Toxo-Viper duty.

 In Marvel's G.I.
 Joe comics, washouts from the Joe training program would be transferred to Thule, Greenland or Fez, Morocco.
 Whether this was to stop them talking about details of the training or to dissuade those who were unsuitable from applying in the first place isn't clear.
 Although given just how epically it sucks to be assigned to Thule, it was likely the latter.

 In Adventures In The Rifle Brigade, Gestapo captain Venkschaft is sent to the Russian front with the rank of Cocksucker Third Class after throwing a fit and calling Hitler a "one-balled twat" over the phone.